neubig/nlp-from-scratch-assignment-2022/annotation_standard.md

 (Tag: MetricName)

 Names of the evaluation metrics being used for method evaluation.

+You need only annotate the name of the metric and not include other context.
+For example, given a string "the accuracy on test set" you should only annotate "accuracy".

 Some metrics are often abbreviated, e.g. using "acc." for "accuracy".
 The abbreviations are also considered valid metric names.